-I walked in the door with a bright smile on my face, a shopping bag, and a styrofoam package carrying the prized chicken jerk (plus smashed mac and cheese).
+I walked in the door with a bright smile on my face, a shopping bag of clothes, and a styrofoam package carrying the prized jerk chicken (plus smashed mac and cheese).
 I shared with my husband the authentic Bahamian dinner spiced with tales of my adventure.

-“We’re going to be just fine here,” I declared, licking off the jerk chicken sauce from my thumb.
+“We’re going to be just fine here,” I declared, licking the jerk chicken sauce off my thumb.